About the right to be heard

 - Organisations – company constitution, articles of association, excerpt from the official register

-For national identity cards and EU driving licences, both sides of the card should be visible in the uploaded document.
+For national identity cards and EU driving licences, both sides of the card had to be visible in the uploaded document.

-For documents proving the identity of organisations, the name of the organisation must be clearly legible.
+For documents proving the identity of organisations, the name of the organisation had to be clearly legible.

-The SRB reserves the right to request additional information in case the proof of identity provided is deemed inconclusive or in any way deficient.
+The SRB reserved the right to request additional information in case the proof of identity provided was deemed inconclusive or in any way deficient.

-The proof of ownership should clearly state your name and show that you or the party you are representing were/was an owner of Relevant Instruments as of 6 June 2017.
+The proof of ownership had to clearly state the former Shareholder’s or Creditor’s name and show that they or the party you they were representing were/was an owner of Relevant Instruments as of 6 June 2017.

-Examples of documents accepted as proof of ownership include:
+Examples of documents accepted as proof of ownership included: